Frequently asked questions

 Why am I being asked to provide my cell phone or mobile device number?

-In the event of life safety or public health emergencies on campus, MIT will use multiple means of communication (Institute phone, email, and text messages) to contact students, faculty, staff, and extended community members.
+In the event of an emergency that causes a threat to the life safety and health of the MIT community, MIT will use multiple means of communication (text messages, voicemail, and email) to contact students, faculty, staff, and extended community members.
 Providing a cell phone or mobile device number and non-MIT email address, if you have one, will improve MIT's ability to contact you in an emergency.

 What is the non-MIT email address used for?